PAYNOCCHIO/paynocchio-api-alpha/API/operation.md

 ## Withdraw from Wallet

 This API method allows users to withdraw funds from their wallet.
-It requires the environment, user, wallet details, the currency for the transaction, and the withdrawal amount.
+It requires the wallet group, user, wallet details, the currency for the transaction, and the withdrawal amount.

 ---